Bernhart46/todo-app/README.md

 ### Features

 - On PC you can use this app with a keyboard
-  (tab = next, shift+tab = previous, enter = apply or use, escape = leave or cancel)
+  (tab = next, shift+tab = previous, enter = apply or use, escape = leave or cancel, shift+enter switch status backwards)

 ### Never tested features

-- I store these data in the localStorage and I know that it has a limit. but I have never tested that.
-By the way, this is the reason I made the limits, but I have zero idea if they are good or not for the localStorage.
+- I store these data in the localStorage and I know that it has a limit, but I have never tested that.
 - Try not to exceed it 😛